NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

   :RIPE NCC:
        https://my.ripe.net

-Some RIRs have a few considerations to keep in mind.
+Most RIRs have a few considerations to keep in mind.

+AFRINIC
+"""""""

+AFRINIC have delegated RPKI available in their test environment, but it’s not operational yet.
+Work to bring it to production is planned for later in 2020.

 APNIC
 """""

-If you are already using the Hosted RPKI service provided by APNIC and you would like to switch to delegated RPKI, there is currently no option for this with MyAPNIC.
+If you are already using the hosted RPKI service provided by APNIC and you would like to switch to delegated RPKI, there is currently no option for this with MyAPNIC.
 Please open a ticket with the APNIC help desk to resolve this.